TurtleEngr/my-utility-scripts/doc/sshagent.md

 are run with the "root" user.
 This is only useful with the -s option, after agent is started as a regular user.

-If any Errors messages are output, that means he script has done nothing.
+If any Errors messages are output, that means the script has done nothing.
 Correct the error and try again.

 # OPTIONS